coordinator

 After the event CCs will be sent answer keys and will mark the papers and send the results for each level to IAVM on a pre-supplied form.

-Both off-line and on-line scores will be collated, and full results will be sent to CCs.
+Both off-line and online scores will be sent to CCs by the end of December.

 Yes, they are available here.